Series Co-Editor: Laura Robinson

 São Paulo State University Júlio de Mesquita Filho, Brazil

 Heloisa Pait investigates the challenges posed by the introduction of new means of communication for democratic life, with emphasis on the personal dilemmas individuals encounter when presented with unknown sociabilities.
 In her doctoral dissertation at the New School for Social Research she investigated the personal challenges television soap opera writers and viewers faced in trying to make mass communication a meaningful activity.
 She has written on the reception of international news, on media use by Brazilian youth, and on the disruptive role of the internet in the Brazilian political environment.
 With her students, Heloisa investigates conceptions of memory and media use, the role of media in notions of secrecy in international relations, and the nature of public protests in Brazilian cities.
 Dealing with a broad range of subjects, her recurrent issue is the efforts individuals make to engage in communication with others, an activity always disrupted and reconstructed – revealed – by every material transformation of media.
-Heloisa Pait, a Fulbright alumni and part of the advisory board of Open Knowledge Brazil, collaborates with Panoramas, a blog maintained by the Center for Latin American Studies of the University of Pittsburgh, and actively participate in Brazilian public life.
-Heloisa Pait’s fiction work has appeared in American and Brazilian publications.
+Heloisa Pait, a Fulbright alumna and member of the advisory board of Open Knowledge Brazil, actively participates in Brazilian public life.
+Her fiction work has appeared in American and Brazilian publications.

 Senior Media Editor: Apryl Williams